 There is a nylon gear in these that falls apart.
 I don't have any pictures as the previous owner had removed it without bothering to repair!

 I purchased this all metal gear on Ebay for about $20.

 Here it is ready to go back in the car.
-Installing the new gear is very straight forward.

 With the assy configured as below the brake cables can be inserted and nipples correctly located.
-I then removed the cover form the motor and turned it manually to take up the slack in the cables.
+I then removed the cover from the motor and turned it manually to take up the slack in the cables.
 You can then install the retaining clips and limit stop.
 It's a straightforward job.

 3. Passenger side rear air shock